 Superior Tactics: By observing and dissecting combat, a Technician can predict their opponent’s movements and decide the best way to dodge or take the blow.
 A technician with this ability may use their wisdom for defense in place of fortitude or agility starting at level 5.

-Invention: The cornerstone of the technician class it their powerful inventions.
+Invention: The cornerstone of the technician class is their powerful inventions.
 Listed below are several inventions that have been approved by me (the writer), but we recommend you be creative.
 If you have an invention in mind that fits the setting, work with your GM, if it is not too powerful, they might allow it.

 Anchor shoes: (price 26 husks, weight 1 pebble) Anchor shoes are shoes with deployable claws on the side that eat into the surface the user is standing on and prevent all unwilling movement.
 Anchor shoes can be activated and deactivated at any time.

-Ceramic armor: (price 66 husks, weight 20 pebbles) Ceramic armor is composed of lightweight layered plates that completely protect the user, but after being struct, the plates deform and are no longer as effective.
+Ceramic armor: (price 66 husks, weight 20 pebbles) Ceramic armor is composed of lightweight layered plates that completely protect the user, but after being struck, the plates deform and are no longer as effective.
 Ceramic has a defense value of 5, but every time it is used it loses 1 defense value.
-Repairing it cost 1 Husk per armor level lost and takes 6 hours.
+Repairing it costs 1 Husk per armor level lost and takes 6 hours.

 Instant tent: (price 15 husks, weight 3 pebbles) This disk around 1 twig in diameter can be thrown.
 When thrown it instantly expands into a tent capable of protecting from the elements.
 Any creatures huge or smaller within the tents range when it is deployed are forced to move.

 Ocular Headpiece: (price 35 husk, weight 3 pebbles) This headwear is shaped similarly to a mask that covers the top half of the face.
-On it are dials and levers that allow the user to not only see better but alter their vison to suit their current situation.
+On it are dials and levers that allow the user to not only see better but alter their vision to suit their current situation.
 Users of this item gain +3 perception and may use this item to view things up to 3X further away than normal at no penalty to perception.
-This item limits the user’s peripheral vison granting -1 defense.
+This item limits the user’s peripheral vision granting -1 defense.

 Repeating Crossbow: (price 42 husk, +1 weight) Any crossbow can be transformed into repeating crossbow.
 A repeating crossbow can hold up to 10 bolts and reduces the reload value by 1 until it’s box is empty, and replacing a box takes the amount of time it would normally take to reload the crossbow.